Asteroid Software

 list in a Longitudinal (Zodiac) sort

-Back in the mid-1990s, I had started my asteroid research with Mark Pottenger’s CCRS Astrology program, buying small sets of his asteroid files for that, to slowly build up my collection — it’s been great to have the fullest set possible now via his CWAstEph Asteroid App alongside Astro Gold for my chart calculations on the Mac.
+Back in the mid-1990s, I had started my asteroid research with Mark Pottenger’s CCRS Astrology program, buying small sets of his asteroid files for that, to slowly build up my collection — it’s been great to have the fullest set possible now via his CWAstEph Asteroid App alongside Astro Gold for MacOS for my chart calculations on the Mac.

-The calculations on my Mac (including the zodiac sorting) are very fast.
+The calculations on my Mac (including the Zodiac sorting) are very fast.
 Though, the speed will be determined by your computer’s processor capabilities.
 CWAstEph will run on earlier versions of Windows as well, on any Windows machine with enough Memory storage, RAM, and processing power (CPU).

 My procedure for using CWAsteph on a Mac: BELOW↓